mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 1. As an unregister / register User I want to be able to view climbing products.
 2. As an unregister / register User I want to be able to buy a product.
-3. As an unregister / register User I want to be able to register to the website.
 4. As an unregister / register User I want to be able to contact the website via contact us page.
+3. As an unregister User I want to be able to register to the website.
 5. As a register User I want to be able to login to the website.
 6. As a register User I want to be able to recover my password.
 7. As a register User I want to be able to logout to the website.